connext/documentation/docs/developers/examples/authenticated-hello.md

 ## Source Contract

 Nothing special has to be accounted for on the source contract.
-This is the exact same contract as the (unauthenticated) Hello Chain example in the Quickstart.
+This is the exact same contract as the (unauthenticated) Hello example in the Quickstart.

 ```solidity showLineNumbers
 pragma solidity ^0.8.15;